Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/removing-user-from-restricted-users-portal-after-spam.md

   > [!NOTE]
   >
-  > - La adición de usuarios al rol correspondiente de Azure Active Directory en el Centro de administración de Microsoft 365 proporciona a los usuarios los permisos necesarios _y_ los permisos para otras características de Microsoft 365.
-Para obtener más información, consulte [Acerca de los roles de administrador](../../admin/add-users/about-admin-roles.md).
+  > - Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions _and_ permissions for other features in Microsoft 365.
+For more information, see [About admin roles](../../admin/add-users/about-admin-roles.md).
   >
   > - El grupo de roles **Administración de organización de solo lectura** en [Exchange Online](/Exchange/permissions-exo/permissions-exo#role-groups) también proporciona acceso de solo lectura a la característica.